Getting Married in a Jamaican Villa

 If you plan only a simple ceremony, you may not need a coordinator.
 If you plan a larger wedding a coordinator is indispensable.
 For example, if you want music from a DJ or a live calypso band, outside catering, a photographer/videographer or a rehearsal dinner and full reception, there is no alternative.

-Please ask our agents for the telephone numbers of experienced wedding coordinators NICKY FARQUHARSON (Montego Bay), HEATHER WATES (Discovery Bay) who reside in Jamaica.
-Each will quote you her fee and costs for all you request based on the details of your individual wedding.
-Your coordinator will be of great help.
+Please ask our agents for the telephone numbers of experienced wedding coordinators who reside in Jamaica.
+Each will quote you a fee and costs for all you request based on the details of your individual wedding.

 Holding your wedding at a villa keeps reception costs down ~ whether you want a small wedding or a seated dinner or poolside buffet.
 Your wedding coordinator will suggest various options, from finger-food to an elaborate seated dinner.
 For large groups ... more than the maximum occupancy of the main villa ... we require that you employ an outside caterer for food and beverage.